xdevplatform/search-tweets-python/README.rst

 =========================

-This library serves as a python interface to the Twitter/GNIP Search API.
-It allows use both from a command-line utility and from with a python program.
+This library serves as a python interface to the `Twitter premium and enterprise search APIs <https://developer.twitter.com/en/docs/tweets/search/overview/30-day-search>`_.
+It provides a command-line utility and a library usable from within python.
 It comes with tools for assisting in dynamic generation of search rules and for parsing tweets.

 Pretty docs can be seen `here <https://tw-ddis.github.io/twitter_search_api/index.html>`_.